weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Sylvia groaned.
 "Oh, no, mamma, I don't deserve that!"

-Clothes, however, had not quite compensated Mrs. Marshall <span id="calibre_link-121" page-number="72" page-name="Page:There Is Confusion.djvu/78" page-index="78"
-page-quality="3" title="Page:There_Is_Confusion.djvu/78"></span>for the
-arduousness otherwise entailed in the observance of the Sabbath.
+Clothes, however, had not quite compensated Mrs. Marshall for the arduousness otherwise entailed in the observance of the Sabbath.
 There was always company.
 Joel, a caterer, knew "how it ought to be done."
 Then there were the four children to dress and get off, and the constant